 Founded in 1987, Colorado MahlerFest celebrates the life, music, and times of the great composer Gustav Mahler during a week-long festival, culminating in two orchestral performances of one of Mahler’s major symphonic works.
-Twenty-eight years ago, performances of Gustav Mahler’s symphonies were the exception rather than the rule.
+Thirty-two years ago, performances of Gustav Mahler’s symphonies were the exception rather than the rule.
 Audiences had opportunities to hear the popular First and Fourth Symphonies, but performances of his larger works were infrequently heard.
 This inspired Founding Artistic Director Robert Olson to create a festival dedicated to the performance and study of the entire repertoire and life of Mahler.
-In 2015, Kenneth Woods was appointed MahlerFest’s new Artistic Director.
+In 2015, Kenneth Woods was appointed MahlerFest’s second Artistic Director.

 Perhaps most gratifying is the fact that the Colorado MahlerFest has become an event driven by the artistic spirit which dwells in all its creative participants to be a part of the unique, “once-in-a-lifetime” experience.

 The MahlerFest orchestra’s 100-plus musicians come together from across the United States and other countries for a week of intense music-making where aspirational musicians have a chance to work side-by-side with inspirational mentors.
 Drawn by their passion for Mahler’s music, they create the Colorado MahlerFest Orchestra, and perform what are widely considered the greatest (and most difficult) symphonic creations in the repertoire.